HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 {{ figure_markup(
   image="periodic_background_sync_api.png",
-  caption="Number of pages using Periodic Background Sync API.", description="Chart of Idle Detection API usage, based on the number of pages monitored by HTTPArchive.
+  alt="Number of pages using Periodic Background Sync API.", caption="Number of pages using Periodic Background Sync API.", description="Chart of Idle Detection API usage, based on the number of pages monitored by HTTPArchive.
 It compares the usage on mobile and desktop devices.
 Since April 2020, the API is used by one to two desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=1444904371&format=interactive",